Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Travebum’s Riga episode

-His video showed me a totally unknown country with exceptionally beautiful girls.
-That have unique looks thanks to the mix of Nordic and Russian genes.
+His video showed me an unknown country with exceptionally beautiful girls.
+That has unique looks thanks to the mix of Nordic and Russian genes.
 Video also showcased how locals scam tourists there.
 I got curious and had to see it for myself.

 Initially, I was not even thinking about visiting Baltic countries this year.
 But when I got back from Ukraine, I got what they call a post-travel depression.
 So I searched for the cure on the internet and the most frequent advice was to plan for the next trip.